ashramen/food-devil/README.md

 The App is now completed!
 Feel free to test it.

 After you `cd` into the root folder, run `npm install` to install all dependencies, followed by `npm start` to run the app.

+# Website Link
+If you want to check out our website, go to https://fooddevil.herokuapp.com/